inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 ## [D] SPC CHARTS

-Operational definition - For patients on epidurals, what percentage of motor block assessments are done on time as per guidelines.
-Chart a- day, Char b- night.
+Operational definition - For patients on epidurals, what percentage of motor block assessments are done on time as per guidelines?

-Measurement Interval (for motor block assessment scoring only) Average time between motorblock assessments - note suggest not on front tile- TBC.

-ABC SPC CHARTS (refer to XYZ metric in classification
+There are two SPC charts (A) Day and (B) Night

 Calendar day defined as 00:00 - 23:59
 Week defined as Monday 00:00 – Sunday 23:59